 [Section 96B inserted by No. 15 of 1993 s.
 28.]

 96C.
-Discrimination because of membership of organisation
+Discrimination because of membership of organisation, offence

 (1) A person must not, in relation to any contract of employment or contract for services, treat another person less favourably or more favourably according to whether or not the person is, or will become or cease to be, a member or officer of an organisation.